divisionbyz0rro/Infiniscryption/DifficultyModder/package/README.md

 <details>
 <summary>Changelog</summary>

+1.1.4
+- Fixed a defect where Dynamite would softlock the game after an explosion.

+1.1.3
+- Fixed a defect with the post-run achievements where achievements would not unlock if you were already at the max challenge level.
+- Updated how Dynamite interacts with the Mycologists.

 1.1.2
 - Added 7 achievements using the Achievement API (currently in beta).
 The beta nature of that API means that there may be some unexpected bugs.